BrianPin/brianpin.github.io/_posts/2016-03-05-docker-note-for-udacity-deep-learning-course.markdown

 comments: true
 title: Docker Installation For Deep Learning Course
 mathjax: true
+excerpt: "Analysing how to use docker to install needed software for learning Tensorflow"
 ---

 # 1. Introduction
 I have always been wondering to learn the Course of Deep Learning.
 So I started to learn the Udacity course ud730.
 And the first significant hump I met is the